What is toxoplasmosis?

-Anyone who eats anything infected with the parasite.
-Pregnant women who work on the land, in catering or farming may be at higher risk as they may be more likely to come into contact with the parasite.
+Anyone who eats anything infected with the microbe is at risk.
+Pregnant women who work on the land, in catering or farming may be at higher risk as they may be more likely to come into contact with the microbe toxoplasma gondii.
 Lambing is a particular risk for pregnant women.

-- Wash hands, chopping boards and utensils thoroughly after preparing raw meat.
+- wash hands, knives and chopping boards thoroughly after preparing raw meat

-- Wash all fruit and vegetables thoroughly before cooking/eating to remove all traces of soil.
+- peel or wash fruit and vegetables thoroughly to get rid of any traces of soil

-- Avoid unpasteurised goats' milk and dairy products made from it.
+- do not have unpasteurised goats' milk or any eat products made from it

-- Wear gloves when gardening and wash hands and gloves afterwards – if you eat while gardening wash your hands first, and try to avoid gardening in areas that may have been soiled with cat faeces.
+- avoid gardening in areas that may have been soiled with cat faeces.

 Can I change the cat litter tray while pregnant?